vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Believe in yourself and all that you are.
 Know that there is something inside you that is greater than any obstacle." - Christian D. Larson
 > 1. "It is never too late to be what you might have been." - George Eliot
 > 1. "You are braver than you believe, stronger than you seem, and smarter than you think." - A.A.
 Milne
-> 1. "You are never too young to lead and never too old to learn."
+> 1. "You are never too young to lead and never too old to learn." - Anonymous

 ## Resilience and Overcoming Adversity